Sunday Morning Worship @ 10:00 a.m.

 Nursery is available during the service for birth through kindergarten.

-He is waiting for you to accept the forgiveness of sins that he secured by dying on the cross.
+Jesus is waiting for you to accept the forgiveness of sins that he made possible by dying on the cross.

 Paper Products continues all year on the 3rd Wed. of the month, 10 to noon.
 Recipients must be residents of Sumas on food stamps & no cash benefits.